iesahin/xvc/book/src/how-to/create-a-data-pipeline.md

 $ xvc pipeline step dependency --step-name create-validate-array --glob 'data/validate/*.jpg'
 ```

 Now we have three more steps that depend on changed files.
 The script depends on OpenCV to read images.
-Python best practices ask to create a separate virtual environment for each project.
+Python best practices recommend to create a separate virtual environment for each project.
 We'll also make sure that the venv is created and the requirements are installed before running the script.

 Create a command to initialize the virtual environment.
 It will run if there is no `.venv/bin/activate` file.